atb1995/brown_sdc_2025_scripts/README.md

 ----------------------------------------------------------------------------------

 1. Make sure you have a firedrake with gusto installed, and tomplot installed.
+The results in the paper were ran from gusto at commit a5e045a6e16ac318eb00db9bf291595df449aacb.

 ----------------------------------------------------------------------------------
 2. Run the following commands from the `test_cases` directory: